ThatConference/that.us/src/routes/support/that-field-guide/+page.md

 ## Mess Hall

 The Mess Hall is our main gathering place.
 This is where you'll find conference-provided meals, keynotes and special activities like THAT Wildlife.
 Oh and of course bacon 🥓!
+All family and attendees are welcome in the Mess Hall during meal times.
+You must have a food wristband to get food from the food buffet lines.

+### Dietary Restrictions

+We've worked with the Kalahari to accommodate as many dietary restrictions as we can.
+Food line items are marked with dietary information like gluten-free, vegetarian, etc. Should you find yourself in need of assistance, please find a THAT Crew member.
+We'll be happy to assist!

 ## Open Spaces